 Brand said that at this point in history environmentalists have only hand wringing to contribute to the future.
 He derided “enviros,” saying they are people caught up in a web of suspicions and superstitions.
 They are just “sad reactionaries,” he lamented.

-A man of signal accomplishments, Brand at one point shifted and began declaiming.
-Aflame with the scripture of material technology, he allowed his rap to devolve and issued a disheartening damnation of unbelievers.
+Aflame with hot scriptures of material technology, Brand allowed his rap to devolve.
+He uttered a disheartening damnation of unbelievers.
 In the years to come, Brand warned from his pulpit on stage, the leading edge of biotech will not be here in America but rather far afield in China, Africa and the Third World.
 Those places lack opposition, and have minimal regulation.
 In places like America where there is opposition to these thrusts, he warned, people such as organic and sustainable farmers and their supporters will be “left behind.”
 Organic farming will be more expensive and will yield food with less nutritional value than patented transgenic crops.
 Organics will become irrelevant.

 Likewise, Brand said nothing about the ramifications of corporate ownership and monopoly over various life forms.
 He said nothing about informed choice or human free will, absolutely massive aspects of the GM miasma.
 He said nothing about the mounting studies and literature reviews documenting concern about the impact of GMOs on human health and the natural world over time.
 He said nothing of the Precautionary Principle.
 And he said not a word about the suicides in India of hundreds of thousands of farmers — the largest wave of suicides in human history — in consequence of the debt and suffering incurred by becoming involved with corporate biotech.